10. Promulgation of Legal Ethics and Unauthorized Practice of Law Opinions and Rules of Court

 Informal Staff Opinions of Ethics Counsel; and Complaints of Unauthorized Practice of Law. —

 As used in this Paragraph, the following terms shall have the meaning herein stated unless the context clearly requires otherwise:

 "Advisory Opinion" means a written statement of the subject involved, the question presented, the Rule of Court or other precedents relied upon, the opinion reached, and the reasons therefore.

 "Bar" means the Virginia State Bar.

-"Committee" means the Standing Committee on Legal Ethics or the Standing Committee on Unauthorized Practice of Law.
+"Committee" means the Standing Committee on Legal Ethics.

 "Council" means the Council of the Virginia State Bar.

 "Court" means the Supreme Court of Virginia.

 "Ethics Counsel" means the Ethics Counsel or an assistant ethics counsel of the Virginia State Bar.